HoverBaum/meilidu-hexo/README.md

 ### Top menu

 To customize the menu at the top of the page simply change MeiliDus `_config.yml` and add your links to the `menu` object.
+Remove everything from it to hide the top menu.

 # Good to know